 The Mineral Resource was estimated by Multi Indicator Kriging.
 The final MRE was reported at a number of cut-off grades from 100ppm to 200ppm eU_3O_8 and the Mineral Resources derived from these cut-off grades indicate the mineralisation remains robust and consistent (see Table 1).

-The MRE covers the Tumas 3 deposit, between coordinates 498,600E to 513,000E, as shown in Figure 2.
+The MRE covers the Tumas 1E deposit, between coordinates 522,600E to 529,200E, as shown on Figure 2.

-Prior to commencing the drilling program at Tumas 3, the total remaining Inferred Resource was 21.4Mlb.
-The program was completed throughout the majority of the Tumas 3 deposit.
-At a 100ppm cut-off, the updated MRE has an Indicated Mineral Resource totalling 54.9Mlb at 320ppm eU_3O_8 (as shown in in Table 1), returning a remarkable 124% increase in Indicated category material relative to the existing Inferred Mineral Resources (117% conversion to Indicated status based on contained metal and on a panel-by-panel basis).
+Prior to commencing the drilling program at Tumas 1E, the total Inferred Mineral Resource was 28.7Mlb.
+The infill drilling program tested approximately 65% of material in the Tumas 1E deposit.

+At a 100ppm cut off, the updated MRE now has an Indicated Mineral Resource totalling 19.6Mlb at 245ppm eU3O8 (as shown in Table 1), returning a significant 102% increase of the existing Inferred Mineral Resources based on contained metal and on a panel-by-panel basis.
+A substantial portion of the Tumas 1E deposit remains in the Inferred category and available for future upgrade as and when required.

-The conversion based on tonnes is approximately 93%, indicating that the infill drilling has locally improved the grade of the deposit by limiting the influence of peripheral, low grade mineralisation.
+The conversion based on tonnes is approximately 105%, indicating that infill drilling has improved mineralisation proportions within the deposit.